cscan/dbx/README.md

 MIT

 ## Status
-Now the Select statement only supports single where condition and single order sequence.
-I will add more useful features in the future.
-Simple Insert, Update and Delete statement will be included finally.
 This project is in an early stage of development.
 Any contribution is welcome :D